KnightDanila/BAT_FFMPEG/README.md

 add boomerang GIFs https://superuser.com/questions/1608327/ffmpeg-boomerang-effect-to-gif
 add image2pipe and video pipe2image https://stackoverflow.com/questions/46397240/ffmpeg-image2pipe-producing-broken-video
-add slow-down or speed-up gifs: http://blog.floriancargoet.com/slow-down-or-speed-up-a-gif-with-imagemagick/
+add slow-down or speed-up gifs: http://blog.floriancargoet.com/slow-down-or-speed-up-a-gif-with-imagemagick/ add feature to download video by timestamp https://youtu.be/lFKw9zlA2fw?t=16
 ## How to use:
 1. Edit the batch script to your liking.
 For example, where to trim the video.
 2. Just drag a video or audio file onto the batch file. :)